cynici/docker-pggis/README.md

 Just get me started !
 ---------------------

-Make sure you have docker installed.
-On Ubuntu 14.04, Docker is named *docker.io*, replace the *docker* by *docker.io* in the following if needed.
-It is advised to use the latest available Docker version from official packages.
-See : https://blog.docker.com/2015/07/new-apt-and-yum-repos/
+Make sure you have a recent version of [docker](https://docs.docker.com/engine/installation/) installed.
+Optionally, get [docker-compose](https://docs.docker.com/compose/install/) to make your life even easier!

 If you just want to run a container with this image, you do not need this repository as the image is available on docker hub as a Trusted Build.
 Just run the container and it will download the image if you do not already have it locally :